Aaronlalala/Quant_Notes/Practical Experiences.md

 **What if we use regularized model?**

 If we don't scale the response while scaling the independent variables, the parameters might become really large.
 Will it affect the performance of regularization?
 But one thing can almost sure is that calculation will generate much more rounding error. (from numerical analysis prospective)

+## Class Imbalance

+In fraud detection, fraud cases are rare compared to the normal transactions.

+- Oversample minority or Drop some majority
+- Synthetic minority oversampling technique